comtihon/enot/docs/templating.md

-# Coon templates in conf files
+# Enot templates in conf files
-Coon supports [Jinja2](http://jinja.pocoo.org/) templates in app.src and relx.conf files.
+Enot supports [Jinja2](http://jinja.pocoo.org/) templates in app.src and relx.conf files.
 Pros:
   * package version in one place
   * modules and deps auto including
   * conditional env generation in app.src

 # relx.conf templating
-When running release Coon can modify your `relx.conf` passing current `Package ` class to it.
+When running release Enot can modify your `relx.conf` passing current `Package ` class to it.
 All `Package` getters, marked with `@property` are available.
 Example: